openaudible/openaudible/README.md

 java -XstartOnFirstThread -cp "./target/openaudible-jar-with-dependencies.jar:./swt/org.eclipse.swt.cocoa.macosx.x86_64-4.6.jar" org.openaudible.desktop.Application
 ```

+Running with -ea to alert you of assertion failures is recommended for debugging.
+We use a lot of "asserts" to help identify problems.

 Notice on Mac, the -XstartOnFirstThread is required to run SWT apps.
 Enter that into the VM Arguments on your debugger/run dialog if using an IDE.